world-class/REPL/software/README.md

 #### Recording & Editing
 - :star: [Audacity](https://www.audacityteam.org/) (Windows, MacOS, Linux)

+### Automation
+- [IFTTT](https://ifttt.com/) — *"If This Then That, also known as IFTTT is a free web-based service to create chains of simple conditional statements, called applets."* ([from Wikipedia](https://en.wikipedia.org/wiki/IFTTT))

 ### Burning CDs/DVDs
 - :star: [List of free software](https://en.wikipedia.org/wiki/Category:Free_optical_disc_authoring_software)

+### Code snippets savers
+- :cloud: [Gist](https://gist.github.com/) (from GitHub) — *"Instantly share code, notes, and snippets."*
+- :cloud: [Ideone](https://ideone.com/) — *"Ideone is an online compiler and debugging tool which allows you to compile source code and execute it online in more than 60 programming languages."*

 ### Data compression — sending bunch of files and reducing their size
 - :star: [Free data compression software](https://en.wikipedia.org/wiki/Category:Free_data_compression_software)

+### Data converter
+- :cloud: [Mr. Data Converter](http://shancarter.github.io/mr-data-converter/) — *"I will convert your Excel data into one of several web-friendly formats, including HTML, JSON and XML."*

+### Data storage & syncronization
+- :cloud: [Dropbox](https://www.dropbox.com/) (Windows, MacOS, Linux) — **2GB Free**. *"Dropbox is a file hosting service operated by the American company Dropbox, Inc., headquartered in San Francisco, California, that offers cloud storage, file synchronization, personal cloud, and client software."* ([from Wikipedia](https://en.wikipedia.org/wiki/Dropbox_%28service%29)
+- :cloud: [Google Drive](https://www.google.com/drive/) (Windows, MacOS, officially) — **15GB Free**. *"Google Drive is a file storage and synchronization service developed by Google. [...]
+Google Drive allows users to store files on their servers, synchronize files across devices, and share files."* ([from Wikipedia](https://en.wikipedia.org/wiki/Google_Drive))
+- :cloud: [pCloud](https://www.pcloud.com/) (Windows, MacOS, Linux) — **10GB Free**. *"pCloud is the secure cloud storage, where you can store, share and work on all your files.
+You can access them on any device, anywhere you go!"*

 ### Desktop publishing
 - :star: [Scribus](https://www.scribus.net/) (Windows, MacOS, Linux) — *One of the premier Open Source desktop applications.*